leanprover-community/lean4-metaprogramming-book/md/main/dsls.md

 -
 We begin by defining the AST of the language:
+We have arithmetic expressions, boolean expressions, and commands.

+#### Arithmetic Expressions

 Arithmetic expressions are naturals, variables, or sums of other arithmetic expressions.